Love has 19 points, 15 rebounds, Cavs beat Nuggets, 111-103

+DENVER (AP) — Denver coach Michael Malone was worried his team would have another letdown against a losing team.
+His fears were justified.

-DENVER (AP) — Kevin Love had 19 points and 15 rebounds to lead the Cleveland Cavaliers to a 113-103 victory over the Denver Nuggets on Saturday night.
+Kevin Love had 19 points and 15 rebounds to lead the Cleveland Cavaliers to a 111-103 victory over the Nuggets on Saturday night.

-Collin Sexton finished with 25 points and Tristan Thompson had 18 points and 13 rebounds for Cleveland, which held off a furious Denver rally to win its second straight.
+Collin Sexton finished with 25 points and Tristan Thompson had 18 points and 13 rebounds for Cleveland, which held off a furious Denver rally to win its second straight and just its second against a team with a winning record.

+“They made their run, we were able to keep our composure, didn’t panic,” Love said.
+“Guys made shots.
+Everybody gave us something down that the stretch that was able to give us the win.”

+Six of Denver’s 12 losses have come against teams with 15 or fewer wins, with three of those coming at home.

 The Nuggets trailed by as many as 17 and were down 14 to start the fourth before outscoring the Cavaliers 25-10, led by Jamal Murray and Nikola Jokic, before Cleveland recovered.